-Principles of Water Resources Engineering

-Surface and Ground Water Resources
+Principles of Water Resources Engineering - Surface and Ground Water Resources

-1.1.0 Introduction

 Water in our planet is available in the atmosphere, the oceans, on land and within the soil and fractured rock of the earth's crust Water molecules from one location to another are driven by the solar energy.
 Moisture circulates from the earth into the atmosphere through evaporation and then back into the earth as precipitation.
-In going through this process, called the Hydrologic Cycle (Figure

-1), water is conserved - that is, it is neither created nor destroyed.
+In going through this process, called the Hydrologic Cycle (Figure 1), water is conserved - that is, it is neither created nor destroyed.
+"The rivers... all discharge their waters into the sea.
+They lead from sea to sea, the clouds raise them to the sky as vapour and release them in the form of rain..."

-Figure 1.
-Hydrologic cycle

-Version 2 CE IIT, Kharagpur

 The earth's total water content in the hydrologic cycle is not equally distributed.

-Fresh water 2.5%

-Saline water in Oceans 97.5%
+Total global water content = Fresh water 2.5%; Saline water in Oceans 97.5%

-Figure 2.
-Total global water content

-Version 2 CE HT, Kharagpur

 The oceans are the largest reservoirs of water, but since it is saline it is not readily usable for requirements of human survival.
-The freshwater content is just

-a fraction of the total water available (Figure 3).
+The freshwater content is just a fraction of the total water available (Figure 3).

-Lakes, Rivers, and Soil Moisture 0.4%

-Ground Water 25.5 %

-Ice caps and Glaciers

-74%

-Figure 3.
-Global fresh water distribution

-Again, the fresh water distribution is highly uneven, with most of the water locked

-in frozen polar ice caps.
+Global fresh water distribution= Lakes, Rivers, and Soil Moisture 0.4% Ground Water 25.5 % Ice caps and Glaciers 74% Again, the fresh water distribution is highly uneven, with most of the water locked in frozen polar ice caps.

-The hydrologic cycle consists of four key components 1 .
-Precipitation
+The hydrologic cycle consists of four key components 1.
+Precipitation; 2.
+Runoff 3.
+Storage 4.
+Evapotranspiration

-- 2. Runoff

-- 3. Storage

-4. Evapotranspiration

-These are described in the next sections.